pentesterwtf/filthysec-hiring-ctf/README.md

   * No silly tricks that means someone needs to sit there for hours to remember how to do a padding oracle attack
   * Can be spun up quickly

+### Intended Path

+* You can get RCE
+* The first webapp is to figure out if they can use devtools / it's got minimal complexity
+* If they do this part wrong, don't hire
+* Second app is the `/api`, which lets you do slightly more complex things
+  * They're meant to get here from the first app when they try to register
+  * TODO - Make this link *super* obvious

 #### webapp